 If You Are a Student

 Teachers are not all-knowing, divine beings.
 They need feedback from their students just as parents need feedback from their children.
 A child who is used to being respected by her parents may often say something like, “You don’t understand, mommy.
 This is what I really mean,” and then go on to surprise her mother with how much insight she actually has already.
 Students need the space to talk in a similar way to their teachers.
 If you sense that there is room for you to express yourself in such a way to your teacher, I encourage you to take full advantage of it.
 The more your teacher understands about how you think and feel—about the music or about their teaching, or about anything else related to your learning experience—the better equipped they are to guide you toward developing your full potential.

 Asking questions when you don’t understand something your teacher advises, speaking up if your teacher is unkind or impatient, and in general, letting your teacher know what is going on with you in your practicing and in your lesson experience, is part of your responsibility as a student and musician.
 You and your teacher should function as a team, committed to your musical growth.
 If your teacher does not encourage this kind of healthy relationship, seriously consider looking for a new teacher.

 If You Are a Teacher

 The human heart is extremely powerful.
 It is also extremely delicate.
 At any moment, we have the power as teachers to either encourage our student’s heart to open or to frighten it into closing.
 The right word said at the right moment can create such a beautiful flowering in a student’s playing.
 Our primary job as teachers is to look for those words and those moments.
-If we listen with our whole heart to each moment of our interaction with a student—just as we listen with our whole heart to every sound of a beautiful performance—we can find those moments of beautiful connection with each student and help them connection with themselves.
+If we listen with our whole heart to each moment of our interaction with a student—just as we listen with our whole heart to every sound of a beautiful performance—we can find those moments of beautiful connection with each student and help them connect with themselves.